Morphological changes in a two channel system in the River Ain (France) near the village Mollon. (Source: IGN-France, Google Earth)

-We assess the conditions under which side channels generally aggrade or degrade, and estimate the characteristic time scales of the associated morphological change.
-The main result is a set of stability diagrams with key variables that can be used to assess the development of a side channel system.
-This will aid the future design and maintenance of side channel systems.
+We study the conditions under which side channels generally aggrade or degrade, and estimate the characteristic time scale of the associated morphodynamic change.
+We present these results in a set of diagrams with which the equilibrium state of a side channel and the time scale of developme

 - van Denderen, R. P., Schielen, R. M. J., Blom, A., Hulscher, S. J. M. H., & Kleinhans, M. G. (2017).
 Morphodynamic assessment of side channel systems using a simple one-dimensional bifurcation model and a comparison with aerial images.
+Earth Surface process and landforms Journal.
 DOI: 10.1002/esp.4267.

 Source code and results of the 1D bifurcation model and series of aerial image series that are used in the publication.

-Last modified: 01/07/2018
+Last modified: 29/01/2019

 We would like to learn from your experience or questions to further take this knowledge into practice in the Netherlands and abroad.
 Your feedback will help us to know about your interests and how useful the information provided was.